ben-farrelly/web-sup-php-sdk/README.md

 ## Requirements

-This library requires PHP 5.6 or above and is tested against all major stable releases of PHP >= 5.6.
+This library requires PHP 7.1 or greater.

 ## Style guide